turt2live/matrix-dimension/docs/bigbluebutton.md

 Fill out the `bigbluebutton` section of Dimension's config file.
 Both the `apiBaseUrl` and `sharedSecret` fields must be set to the values corresponding to your own BigBlueButton server.

-Note: Matrix clients can create widgets by sending a widget state event in the room with the appropriate fields.
-To retrieve the necessary content of the state event, clients can call `/api/v1/dimension/bigbluebutton/widget_state?roomId=!room:domain` on Dimension to retrieve the necessary state.
-The contents of the `widget` field from the response is what should be placed in the `content` of the widget state event.
-Note that while servicing this call, Dimension will create the BigBlueButton meeting.
-The contents of the state event will then contain all necessary information for clients to join the meeting.

-Element can be configured to do the above automatically without any client-side changes.
+Element can be configured to ask Dimension to start a meeting without any client-side changes.
 Simply add the following information to the [Client well-known](https://matrix.org/docs/spec/client_server/r0.6.1#get-well-known-matrix-client) file of your homeserver: